Hasbro blames Toys 'R' Us for dismal first quarter

-(Reuters) - Toymaker Hasbro Inc (HAS.O) fell 23 cents a share short of Wall Street expectations for profit in the first quarter as the fallout of the Toys ‘R’ Us bankruptcy drove a nearly $100 million shortfall in revenue.
+(Reuters) - Toymaker Hasbro Inc (HAS.O) fell well short of Wall Street expectations for profit in the first quarter as the bankruptcy of Toys ‘R’ Us spurred a nearly $100 million shortfall in revenue.

 Shares of the company fell nearly 8 percent to $76.01 before the bell and were set to open at their lowest since December 2016 after the company blamed the liquidation of its biggest retail customer and unsold inventory for the drop in revenue.